Ayondrun/alx-pre_course/0x01-git/README.md

-README.md how to set up github
+README.md how to set up githuds